 Are you getting enough probiotic-rich foods in your diet?
 Chances are you’re probably not.
 Probiotics are good bacteria that primarily line your gut and are responsible for nutrient absorption and supporting your immune system.
 (1)

 Probiotics are essential for your digestive health, but did you know there are hundreds of other health benefits of consuming probiotic-rich foods that you might not be aware of?
 According to a review published in the journal ISRN Nutrition, probiotics could also help lower cholesterol, protect against allergies, aid in cancer prevention and more.

-In this article I want to cover the great eight probiotic foods you should consider adding into your diet today and how they can benefit you.
+In this article I want to cover the 13 probiotic foods you should consider adding to your diet today and how they can benefit you.
 Plus, we’ll look at some tips for how to fit these fermented foods into your meals to maximize the gut-boosting benefits.